okyntary/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the ePoch `.jar` file and copy it into an empty folder where you wish to test it.
+   1. Download the ePoch JAR file and copy it into an empty folder where you wish to test it.

-   2. Double-click the `.jar` file to run it. <br>
+   2. Double-click the JAR file to run it. <br>
       Expected: this should show the GUI with a set of sample contacts.
 The window size may not be optimally set for your monitor size.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the `.jar` file.<br>
+   1. Re-launch the app by double-clicking the JAR file.<br>
        Expected: The most recent window size and location should be remembered.

 ### Adding a person